 In Rival IQ, you'll see averages used in metrics and benchmarks throughout your dashboards.
 This article will walk you through them and explain how we calculate each.

-This Competitor Average is the mean value for companies in this landscape excluding you (the focus company).
-It is most useful for comparing yourself to the average of other companies in the landscape, and it is not affected by your performance at all.
+This Competitor Average is the average for companies in this landscape excluding the focus company.
+It is most useful for comparing the focus company to the average of other companies in the landscape, and it is not affected by the focus company's performance at all.

 If we expand this graph to examine all of the companies, we'll see that same Competitor Average of 640k used as a reference line.

 In your Overview, Leaderboard, and Custom Dashboards, you have the option to change your benchmark to be the Landscape Average.

 This Landscape Average is the average for companies in this landscape including the focus company.
 It is most useful for generating the average of all companies in the landscape.
 If you're analyzing a set of handles you manage, a set of collaborating handles, or are working to describe an industry in general, Landscape Average is for you.

 As a comparison to the previous graph, you'll note that when we expand the full set using Landscape Average, New Belgium has pulled the benchmark, Landscape Average, up to 705k.

 In Social Posts, you'll see that we've updated the labels for the comparison number for your engagement metrics to Post Average.